XuJiandong/ckb-lua/docs/dylib.md

 ### Error Handling

-Most of them may return an error as the last argument.
+Most of they may return an error as the last argument.
 The error is a non-zero integer that represents the kind of error that happened during the execution of the function.
 Callers should check errors to be nil before using other arguments.

 ### More Examples